-“Now we know that pointing to objects gives children a chance to practice communicating nonverbally before they are able to do so with words,” Rowe says.
-“Pointing can also serve as a means for children to acquire information, in that children’s pointing often elicits a verbal response, or label, from a parent.”
+“Now we know that pointing to objects gives children a chance to practice communicating nonverbally before they can do so with words”, Rowe says.
+“Pointing can also serve as a means for children to acquire information, in that children’s pointing often elicits a verbal response, or label, from a parent”.

-- While you are walking around your house, point out and label objects with your toddler.
-Do the same everywhere that you go, for example: at the park, the grocery store, and in the car.
+- While you are walking around the house, point out and label objects with your child.
+Do the same everywhere that you go, for example, at the park, the grocery store, and in the car.

-- Play pointing games –for example point to your body parts while repeating the names out loud.
+- Play pointing games –for example, point to some body parts while repeating the names out loud.

-- When reading – ask your child, ‘What is this?’ and encourage naming and pointing to objects in the book.
+- When reading, ask your child “What is this?” and encourage naming and pointing the objects in the book.

-- When your child points, make sure you get excited about whatever it is he is pointing to!
-Give lots of attention to the pointing.
-It will provide positive reinforcement causing more pointing.
+- When your child points, make sure you get excited about whatever it is they’re pointing to!
+Participate in joint attention to provide positive reinforcement and cause more pointing.